krptn/krypton/README-CRYPTO.md

 # Crypto Class

 **Note:** Crypto Class is not thread-safe.
-Please create a new one to use in each thread!
+Please create a new object to use in each thread!

 Usage is dead simple.
 It automatically regenerates key after the number of years in pysec.configs.defaultCryptoperiod have passed.